pantheon-systems/documentation/source/articles/local/using-mysql-workbench-to-access-a-database.md

 #### Database Credentials are No Longer Valid

 The database credentials are updated whenever a server is migrated or updated.
 If you notice the connection fails, please be sure to verify that you have the current connection information for the environment.
-If not grab the new information from the site's dashboard.
+If not, copy the new information from the site's dashboard.

 ![](https://pantheon-systems.desk.com/customer/portal/attachments/224670)​